The-Membrane/membrane-core/contracts/governance/README.md

 - Vesting contract can expedit proposals
 - Config can toggle quadratic voting
 - Amend and Remove VoteOptions, remove removes the proposal during end_proposal()
-- Proposals can be aligned with to make active if proposed by small holders
+- Proposals can be aligned with to make active if proposed by small holders, these are pending until aligned